atamanov-v/BigInteger/README.md

 # BigInteger

-BigInteger is a simple library for working with arbitrary-precision integer arithmetic.
+BigInteger is a simple C++ library for working with arbitrary-precision integer arithmetic.
 Library consist of BigInteger class, which supports addition, subtraction and comparison.

 ## Getting Started